5 predictions about 5G adoption in 2023 and beyond 5G Advanced features include accurate timing, AI support

 AT&T

-The third-ranked MNO, AT&T, has said it is trying to cut down the time it takes to acquire sites and permits to deploy small cells.
-In February 2022, AT&T said it is field testing and deploying commercially available Ericsson Street Radio 4402 small cells in multiple U.S. cities.
+The third-ranked MNO, AT&T, has tried to cut down the time it takes to acquire sites and permits to deploy small cells.
+AT&T has field-tested and is deploying commercially available Ericsson Street Radio 4402 small cells in multiple U.S. cities.
+The carrier, however, hasn't said how many indoor or outdoor small cells it plans to deploy.

 How do small cells aid 5G indoor coverage?

-In the meantime, enterprises will continue to install indoor small cells, albeit with the micro radios connected to an MNO's public network.
+Despite all the hype about private 5G, it won't become more mainstream until 2025 or 2026.
+In the meantime, enterprises continue to install indoor small cells, albeit with the micro radios connected to an MNO's public network.

 Increasing 5G network densification will greatly improve indoor coverage.
 As noted, indoor environments are not particularly friendly to high-band mmWave 5G radios.
 Walls can block high-band signals entirely, but even midband 5G RF can be weakened by office partitions and furniture.

-Enterprises that require their employees to have access to high-speed -- 1 Gbps-plus -- data downloads over cellular networks will need multiple mmWave small cells to ensure reliable, uninterrupted data coverage indoors.
+Enterprises that require their employees to have access to high-speed -- 1 Gbps-plus -- data downloads over cellular networks need multiple mmWave small cells to ensure reliable, uninterrupted data coverage indoors.

-The majority of 5G small cells deployed will likely use midband or low-band frequencies.
+The majority of 5G small cells deployed likely use midband or low-band frequencies.
 These bandwidths don't totally rely on compatible indoor micro radios to provide coverage, but businesses that depend on solid 5G signals indoors should look to install midband 5G small cells to be certain.

 Distributed antenna systems